All students must meet minimum financial requirements to remain enrolled each semester.

 - File the appropriate FAFSA online as soon as possible; or

-- Check your South Central e-mail messages regularly for important announcements.
+- Check your South Central College e-mail messages regularly for important announcements.
 Messages may also be sent to students' personal e-mail accounts if an e-mail address is provided.